hasangrfdn/hasangrfdn/README.md

 I'm Hasan Gürfidan, a 3rd-year Computer Engineering student at Bursa Technical University.
 I’m passionate about software development, problem-solving, and continuously improving myself through hands-on projects.

-I enjoy working on web technologies, databases, algorithms, and fintech solutions.
+I enjoy working on Dev, databases, algorithms, and fintech solutions.
 I have experience in languages like Python, C, Java, and PHP.
 I'm also interested in frontend development using HTML/CSS.
 I value collaboration, clear communication, and taking initiative in projects.

 🚀 My goal is to become a forward-thinking engineer who not only follows technology but contributes to it.